Ibisbill

 The ibisbill (Ibidorhyncha struthersii) is a bird related to the waders, but sufficiently distinctive to merit its own family Ibidorhynchidae.
 It is grey with a white belly, red legs and long down-curved bill, and a black face and black breast band.
-It occurs on the shingle riverbanks of the high plateau of central Asia and the Himalayas.
+It occurs on the shingle riverbanks of the high plateaux of central Asia and the Himalayas.

 Taxonomy

 The ibisbill belongs to the order Charadriiformes which also includes the sandpipers, plovers, terns, auks, gulls, skuas and others.
-Although its evolutionary relationships are not fully understood, the ibisbill appears to be most closely related to a group including the oystercatchers, avocets, stilts and Pluvialis plovers, but sufficiently distinctive to merit its own family, Ibidorhynchidae.
+In its evolutionary relationships, it appears to be most closely related to a group including the oystercatchers (Haematopodidae), and the avocets and stilts (Recurvirostridae), but sufficiently distinctive to merit its own family, Ibidorhynchidae.
+It is monotypic, with no subspecies.